anjanarodrigoz/async_button/README.md

 ## Getting Started

-To use this package, add `async_button` as a dependency in your pubspec.yaml file.
+To use this package, add `async_progress_button` as a dependency in your pubspec.yaml file.

 ## Usage